trajectory-invariants/invariants_py_ros/README.md

 # Installation

+Dependencies:
-ROS Noetic on Ubuntu 20.04 is assumed to be installed.
+- ROS Noetic on Ubuntu 20.04 is assumed to be installed.
 Other versions of ROS/Ubuntu should work as well.
-A catkin workspace (`~/catkin_ws`) is assumed to be created.
+A catkin workspace is assumed to be created (e.g. `~/catkin_ws`).
+- [invariants_py](https://github.com/trajectory-invariants/invariants_py) is assumed to be installed in your Python environment.

 Clone the [ros_invariants_py](https://gitlab.kuleuven.be/robotgenskill/ros-packages/ros_invariants_py) repository into your workspace:
 ```shell